andreagiavatto/AGPhotoBrowser/README.md

 - Any number of images through a data source
 - Optional title and description (with support for long description through a 'See more' button)
 - Full screen view
+- Pinch to zoom in/out
+- Double tap to zoom in/out
+- Orientation changes
 - "Swipe up/down" to hide the photo browser
 - "Done/Action buttons" to dismiss the browser or perform a few operations on the selected image